frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 We can read good newspapers, read good articles, read good novels, improve our vocabulary, improve our grammar, improve our English or the way we say things.

-Whenever St. Josemaría heard a catchy phrase, he would write it down because words, he said, are the vehicle for transmitting doctrine.
+Whenever St. Josemaría heard a catchy phrase, he would write it down because "words," he said, "are the vehicle for transmitting doctrine."
 He's always had an antenna up to catch useful words or phrases.

 We may have little time to read, so we have to make sure that what we read is good.
 Get advice.
 If you read something, don\'t just read anything.